Christian Yelich Preview, Player Props: Brewers vs. Rangers

-On Friday, Christian Yelich (.250 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers face the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 8:05 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.333 slugging percentage in past 10 games, including zero home run), battle starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

+In his most recent game, he racked up two hits (going 2-for-3 with a double) against the Rangers.

 Christian Yelich Game Info & Props vs. the Rangers